jwhitham/pico-wifi-settings/doc/REMOTE.md

     - You need to install the `pyaes` Python module:
       `pip install pyaes` or `apt install python3-pyaes`
     - Python version >= 3.10 is recommended
+ - The Pico must be powered on!
- - The Pico must be powered on and connected to the same WiFi network as the PC or server that will send the update.
+ - The Pico should be connected to the same WiFi network as the PC or server that will send the update.

 # CMake flags